Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Introduction

-Lastly, as a corollary to the above, the paper also yields two results relating to optimal stochastic impulse control theory: it is shown that the solutions to two distinct optimal impulse control problems can be made to be identical after a transformation that acts purely on the intervention cost function.
+Lastly, our as a corollary to the above theory, we show that the solutions to two distinct optimal impulse control problems can be made to be identical after a transformation that acts purely on the intervention cost function.